 Chen Taijiquan (tai chi chuan) is the oldest style of tai chi with a direct lineage from the present day back to the Ming period in China.
 At it’s root Chen-style Taijiquan (Tai Chi Chuan) contains three major Chinese influences, martial arts training and qi gong (breath and movement practice), Traditional Chinese Medicine (TCM) theories of meridians and energy centres in the body, and Daoist philosophy of Yin Yang.

-The slow smoothly performed linked movements or routines are an Internal Martial Art, as hidden within each movement is a martial application or technique.
-Chen Taijiquan has Foundation training, the Qi Gong of tai ji is essential for beginners and all levels to improve health, physical and mental wellbeing.
+The slow smoothly performed linked movements or routines are an Internal Martial Art, as hidden within each movement are martial applications or techniques.
+Chen Taijiquan has traditional Foundation training, this is the Qi Gong of tai ji practice and is essential for beginners and all levels to improve, health, physical and mental wellbeing, while embedding the correct shaping of the body for forms practice.
 There is also Push hands practice where two people can learn about martial techniques safely working with each other, and at a high level of training there can be sparring practice using martial techniques.
-In Chen routines together with slow soft movement there are fast explosive moves of internal energy known as ‘Fa Jin’.
+In Chen Taijiquan’s hand and weapon routines there are slow soft movements, together with fast explosive moves of internal energy known as ‘Fa Jin’.
+These reflect the yin yang aspects of training.

 The circular nature of all tai chi movements has a relationship to Traditional Chinese Medicine theories.
-The circles and spirals of movement echo the natural circulation of fluids and energy movement and storage throughout the body, by means of meridians (channels) and energy centres.
-The area below the navel, known as the ‘Dantian’ (Elixier Field) is an important ‘qi’ or energy centre for tai chi movement.
+The circles and spirals of movements echo the natural movements of many of our joints and the natural circulation of fluids and energy and storage throughout the body, by means of meridians (channels) and energy centres.
+The area below the navel, known as the lower ‘Dantian’ (Elixier Field) is an important ‘qi’ or energy centre for tai chi movement.
 In Chen Taijiquan theory the spiralling pathway of energy comes up from the ground through the legs to the Dantian, is then generated out from this centre and through to the upper body in movement and martial techniques.

 Daoist philosophical theories of yin yang (opposites) is another important element of practice (such as slow and fast, light or heavy) which is particularly evident in the Chen style and can be seen clearly in the more advanced tai chi routines.

-The practice of tai chi helps relax the body and calm the mind, and with guidance from the teacher improve posture and strength.
+The practice of tai chi helps relax the body and calm the mind, and with guidance from the teacher improves posture and strength.